MinaProtocol/mina/src/app/test_executive/README.md

 ### Prerequisites Softwares

-Make sure you have the following critical tools installed:
+Make sure you have the following critical tools installed on the machine which you will run Gauntlet's test_executive upon:

 - terraform (https://www.terraform.io/downloads)
 - google cloud SDK (https://cloud.google.com/sdk/docs/install)